-Safest Used Cars for Teen Drivers under $10K
+Safest Used Cars Deals under $10K in 2017 for Teen Drivers

 Many families put a high priority on safety for their kids.
 Unfortunately, for various valid reasons, most are not able to go out and buy a brand new car with the latest safety features.
 Perhaps others are buying a car for a teen or college student and want something safe, but don’t want them wrecking a new car!
-Last year, the IIHS evaluated hundreds of cars to produce a list of models recommended for teens.
+Earlier this year, the IIHS evaluated hundreds of cars to produce a list of recommended models for teens.
+A similar list was created by Consumer Reports.

-I have somewhat different criteria for my teen drivers.
-For example, while I also exclude the smallest sub-compact and “micro” vehicles, I have no issue with my teen driving a compact sedan if it is above 2,750 lbs., as long is it has great crash test results.
+I have somewhat different criteria for my teen drivers, with more emphasis on crash test results and safety features.
+For example, while I also exclude the smallest sub-compact and “micro” vehicles, I have no issue with my teen driving a compact sedan if it is above around 2,750 lbs., but only if it has great crash test results.
 While compact cars do give up a little in terms of weight in a frontal crash, they are generally more maneuverable and easier to handle and park.
-That’s a big deal for new drivers.
+That’s important for new drivers.
 And of course, compact cars are less expensive to buy and maintain.
-I am also more concerned about having top results in all the actual crash tests, including the new IIHS small overlap test, and less concerned about certain other results.
+I am also more concerned about having top results in all the actual crash tests, including the new IIHS small overlap test, and less concerned about certain other results that Consumer Reports and the IIHS factor into their recommendations.

 Unfortunately, the IIHS excludes compact sedans from their list, even top performing models with many safety features and decent all-around crash test scores, including their own small overlap test.
 In fact, some models they recommend do very poorly in this newer crash test.
-Also, many of their recommendations are well over $10,000.
+Like Consumer Reports, many of their recommendations are well over $10,000.

 - 4-star or better NHTSA overall rating